-As of October 31, 2023, the Company's unaudited condensed consolidated financial statements reflect the operating results of the following entities:
+As of January 31, 2024, the Company's condensed consolidated financial statements reflect the operating results of the following entities:

-Name of Entity Date of Incorporation Place of Incorporation % of Ownership Principal Activities Parent company: ATIF Holdings Limited ("ATIF") January 5, 2015 British Virgin Islands Parent Investment holding Wholly owned subsidiaries of ATIF ATIF Inc. ("ATIF USA") October 26, 2020 USA 100% Consultancy and information technology support ATIF Investment Limited ("ATIF Investment") April 25, 2022 BVI 100% Consultancy and information technology support ATIF BD December 22, 2021 USA 100% owned by ATIF USA Consultancy and information technology support ATIF BC October 6, 2022 USA 100% owned by ATIF USA Consultancy and information technology support ATIF BM October 6, 2022 USA 100% owned by ATIF USA Consultancy and information technology support
+Name of Entity Date of Incorporation Place of Incorporation % of Ownership Principal Activities Parent company: ATIF Holdings Limited ("ATIF") January 5, 2015 British Virgin Islands Parent Investment holding Wholly owned subsidiaries of ATIF ATIF Inc. ("ATIF USA") October 26, 2020 USA 100% Consultancy and information technology support ATIF Investment LLC ("ATIF Investment") April 25, 2022 BVI 100% Consultancy and information technology support ATIF BD December 22, 2021 USA 100% owned by ATIF USA Consultancy and information technology support ATIF BC October 6, 2022 USA 100% owned by ATIF USA Consultancy and information technology support ATIF BM October 6, 2022 USA 100% owned by ATIF USA Consultancy and information technology support

-NOTE 2 - LIQUIDITY AND GOING CONCERN
+NOTE 2 - LIQUIDITY and GOING CONCERN

-For the three months ended October 31, 2023 and 2022, the Company reported a net loss of approximately \$0.6 million and \$0.1 million, respectively, and operating cash inflows approximately \$0.2 million and \$0.4 million.
+For the three and six months ended January 31, 2024, the Company reported a net loss of approximately \$0.4 million and approximately \$1.0 million, respectively.
+For the three and six months ended January 31, 2023, the Company reported a net income of approximately \$0.8 million and \$0.7 million, respectively.
+For the six months ended January 31, 2024 and 2023, the Company reported operating cash outflows of \$17,413 and approximately \$0.8 million, respectively.
 In assessing the Company's ability to continue as a going concern, the Company monitors and analyzes its cash and its ability to generate sufficient cash flow in the future to support its operating and capital expenditure commitments.

-As of October 31, 2023, the Company had cash of \$0.4 million and accounts receivables of \$0.7 million due from third parties, which were highly liquid.
-On the other hand, the Company had current liabilities of \$1.5 million, among which \$0.7 million was due to related parties.
+As of January 31, 2024, the Company had cash of approximately \$0.1 million, accounts receivable of approximately of \$0.5 million and short-term investments of approximately \$0.5 million, which were highly liquid.
+On the other hand, the Company had current liabilities of approximately \$1.5 million, among which approximately \$0.7 million were due to related parties.
 The balance due to related parties are payable on demand and may be extended.
 The Company's ability to continue as a going concern is dependent on management's ability to successfully execute its business plan, which includes increasing revenue while controlling operating cost and expenses to generate positive operating cash flows and obtain financing from outside sources.

-Because of losses from operations, working capital deficit, and the requirement of additional capital to fund our current operating plan at October 31, 2023, these factors indicate the existence of an uncertainty that raises substantial doubt about the Company's ability to continue as a going concern.
+Because of losses from operations, working capital deficit, and the requirement of additional capital to fund our current operating plan at January 31, 2024, these factors indicate the existence of an uncertainty that raises substantial doubt about the Company's ability to continue as a going concern.
 The Company anticipates that it will need to raise additional capital immediately in order to continue to fund its operations.
 There is no assurance that the Company will be able to obtain funds on commercially acceptable terms, if at all.
 There is also no assurance that the amount of funds the Company might raise will enable the Company to complete its initiatives or attain profitable operations.
 If the Company is unable to raise additional funding to meet its working capital needs in the future, it will be forced to delay, reduce, or cease its operations.

-The accompanying unaudited condensed consolidated financial statements have been prepared on a going concern basis, which contemplates the realization of assets and satisfaction of liabilities in the ordinary course of business.
+The accompanying condensed consolidated financial statements have been prepared on a going concern basis, which contemplates the realization of assets and satisfaction of liabilities in the ordinary course of business.
 The financial statements do not include any adjustments relating to the recoverability and classification of recorded asset amounts or the amounts and classification of liabilities that might result from the outcome of the uncertainties described above.